-- Demo Account – All AvaTrade clients have access to a free demo account where they can try out MFI and other trading strategies without putting any money on the line.
+- Demo Account – All AvaTrade clients have access to a free demo account where they can try out MFI and other advanced trading strategies without putting any money on the line.

 - Tools and Trading Resources – AvaTrade offers comprehensive trading support and makes available numerous, handy trading tools and resources that help traders to greatly enhance their trading activities.

 The Money Flow Index, or MFI Indicator, is a technical indicator that visually presents the flow of money in and out of an asset over a set period of time.
 The benefit of this is that traders can easily see when demand for the asset is increasing and decreasing based on the flows of money.
 It is considered as both a volume and a momentum indicator, and falls under the broader umbrella of oscillators.
 It is also similar to the RSI, but unlike the RSI it includes a volume-weighted component.

 How do you trade with an MFI Indicator?

 Since the MFI Indicator is an oscillator it is used as a way to identify overbought and oversold conditions in the market.
 An MFI reading above 80 denotes overbought conditions, and a reading below 20 denotes oversold conditions.
 Traders can then look for reversals, selling when the indicator shows an overbought condition, and buying when it shows an oversold condition.
 Traders can also watch the mid-point 50 level to see when the market switches from bullish to bearish and vice-versa.